Maude Findlay: All in the Family

 In her first appearance on All in the Family, it was said that Maude was widowed twice.
 Her first husband, Fred, died of a brain aneurysm, and her second husband, Bert, died of a heart seizure.
-(Archie remarked they both had smiles on their faces at their respective funerals.)
+(Archie remarked they both had smiles on their faces at their funerals.)
 When Maude premiered, Fred was now renamed Barney and Bert became Albert Hilliard, her third husband.
 A second appearance on All in the Family (the final episode of the second season) depicting Archie and Edith visiting Maude for a family wedding, essentially set up the premise for the forthcoming series.

 Maude

 Maude debuted on CBS on September 12, 1972.
 On her own show, Maude lives in Tuckahoe, New York, and is married, for the fourth time, to Walter Findlay (Bill Macy), the owner and operator of an appliance store called Findlay's Friendly Appliances.
 They met during the 1968 Democratic National Convention, where she had ardently supported Hubert Humphrey.